denoland/roll-your-own-javascript-runtime/README.md

 2. Making it multi-threaded, so that multiple scripts can be run in parallel, registering tasks that are run uniquely.
 3. Demonstrating how to use the node built-ins and NPM packages via pre-bundling.

+It also removes snapshotting, because it didn't seem to work any more after the move to `MainWorker`.
+Maybe it could be figured out and re-added.

 # Use Node Built-ins

 The embedded Deno runtime includes the node built-ins.
 So just prefix those imports with `node:`.